-173. Certain PRGT-eligible countries are expected to receive financial assistance through blended PRGT and GRA resources, rather than relying on fully concessional Fund financing.115 Blending can allow higher access levels (if justified by the balance of payments need and strength of the program) and provide a signal that the borrower is moving toward middle-income or emerging market status.
+177. Certain PRGT-eligible countries are expected to receive financial assistance through blended PRGT and GRA resources, rather than relying on fully concessional Fund financing.142 Blending can provide a signal that the borrower is moving toward middle-income or emerging market status.
 PRGT-eligible countries, including members qualifying for support under the RCF, would be expected to use either fully concessional or blended resources, rather than GRA-only financing, although they are always eligible for access to the Fund's general resources.